TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Portals should take precedence in the layer order
+    - Why doesn't it work out of the box?
+It should because we're iterating them linearly

 - fix grenade count counter in starting equipment
 - Optional: set_and_add_velocity mode that redirects old velocity AND adds another impulse
     - Or maybe a flag - redirect velocity